ctp-eos/ctp-eos/README.md

 ### INTRODUCING THE CTP ENERGY OPERATING SYSTEM *(CTP-EOS)*

-- 👋 Hi, I’m @ctp-eos *(or the 'CTP Energy Operating System' or also the 'CTP Extraterrestrial Operating System')*
+- 👋 Hi, I’m @ctp-eos *(or the 'CTP Energy Operating System™' or also the 'CTP Extraterrestrial Operating System'™)*
-- CTP-EOS will be/is divided into THREE MAIN parts.
+- CTP-EOS™ will be/is divided into THREE MAIN parts.

 Part I - is just basic wallpapers *(for ANY computer/desktop operating system)*, themes, etc.